Welcome!

 PHYSDepot is a repository for physics resources helpful to physicists at all stages — from beginners to professional researchers.
 Our goal is to curate tools, packages, simulations, and educational materials that lower the barrier of entry to physics research and empower independent learners, students, and scientists alike.

-⇨ To browse resources by discipline, see the "Subfields" tab in the navigation bar! ⇦
+⇨ To browse resources by discipline, see the "Explore" tab in the navigation bar! ⇦

 We need your help!
 To recommend a resource (datasets, packages, software, learning tools, online interactives, simulations, and more), please see our